Common Source Data Base: Connection between exchanging, authoring/illustrating environment and data vault

-Nationalisation
+Nationalization

 If the customer is interested in national/translated and customized documentation out of the common documentation, a nationalization process must be supported of the CSDB.

 ASD/AIA S1000D file-based data exchange

 Data exchange routines and automatisms are the most important reason to develop a CSDB, to ensure a process reliability.

 The import and export routines can be fully automated or be performed via CSDB operator.

 The components of a Data exchange package are for example: